hanlee-311/employee-tracker/README.md

 Build a command-line application that at a minimum allows the user to:

-  * Add departments, roles, employees
+  * Add departments, ✅roles, employees

-  * View departments, roles, employees
+  * View ✅departments, ✅roles, ✅employees

   * Update employee roles